 Electric vehicle incentives for Queensland

-The sunshine state is also taking a different approach.
-Stamp duty reductions aside, the state is focusing on infrastructure rather than individual incentives.
-The development of Queensland’s Electric Super Highway is underway, delivering 31 fast-charging stations between Port Douglas and Coolangatta, and from Brisbane to Toowoomba.
+The state is focusing on public charging infrastructure to support the increase in EVs on Queensland roads.
+The development of the Electric Super Highway is underway, delivering 31 fast-charging stations between Port Douglas and Coolangatta, and from Brisbane to Toowoomba.
 Phase 3 will expand even further into regional Queensland, becoming one of the world’s longest electric superhighways in a single state.

 Electric vehicle incentives in the Northern Territory

 Residents who upgrade their wheels to an electric vehicle in the Northern Territory will soon score free rego and a $1,500 stamp duty discount on eligible vehicles.
 The state’s ‘EV Strategy and Implementation Plan’ also includes grants to support the installation of charging stations at home and the expansion of public charging infrastructure around the NT.